romansabechkine/kafka_TP/Rendu_README.md

 2. 5 threads for 5 producers
 3. 1 thread for Dash/Plotly application

 The graphs on dashboard are updated every minute (a call is made to a mongo database).

+### ATTENTION!
+The app is running on host 0.0.0.O, thus allowing all connections, which is not secure.
+The use of the application is at your own risk